-We and our IARs may hold seminars that offer attendees general investment and retirement planning advice.
+We and our IARs may hold seminars that offer attendees general education on investment and retirement planning concepts and strategies.
 IARs do not offer individualized advice during seminars.
 Examples of topics covered include the objectives of retirement planning and wealth management.
 IARs can charge fees to attendees, which consist of a one-time payment for attending the seminar.
 The attendee fee is negotiated with any sponsoring organization.
 Our advisory relationship with you ends at the end of the seminar or program.